Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Nonnegative Complete Flag Variety and its Tropicalization

-Next, we consider the case where $b>d\geq a$.
-Let $C'$ denote the unique path collection originating from $[t+1]'$ with sink set $I\cup d$.
-We consider two subcases, and will show in both subcases that this situation cannot occur.
-If the path originating on strand $a$ in $C$ is identical to the path originating on strand $a$ in $C'$, then we cannot have $d=a$.
-Recall that the path originating on strand $a$ terminates at $b$ in $C$.
+Finally, we show by contradiction that we cannot have $b>d\geq a$.
+We use two subcases.
+For the first subcase, we suppose the path originating on strand $a$ in $C$ is identical to the path originating on strand $a$ in $C'$.
+If $d=a$, we must have a diagonal path on strand $a$ in $C'$ and thus also in $C$.
+This contradicts our definition of $K$.
+Therefore, in this subcase, $d> a$.
 We study the three-term relation $P_{(I\setminus b)\cup d}P_{I\cup a}=P_{I'\cup d}P_I+P_{I'}P_{I\cup d}$.
 We first show that $P_{I\cup a}=0$.
 To see this, observe that all the paths originating below strand $a$ are already diagonal in $C$, which has sink set $I$.
-Moreover, the vertex labelled $(t+1)'$ lies above strand $a$.
-Thus, the only way to have a path collection originating at $[t+1]'$ with sink set $I\cup a$ is to have a diagonal path on strand $a$.
-If we denote by $J$ the sinks of non-diagonal paths in $C$, then the paths originating above strand $a$ would need to reach sink set $J$.
-However, in $C'$, the paths originating above strand $a$ are left extreme and achieve sink $(J\setminus b)\cup d$, which is Gale less than $J$.
-Thus, it is impossible to have the desired path collection originating above strand $a$ and terminating at $J$, and so $P_{I\cup a}=0$.
-By assumption, $P_{I'}P_{I\cup d}\neq 0$, so this case can never occur.
+Moreover, the vertex labeled $(t+1)'$ lies above strand $a$.
+Thus, the only way to have a non-intersecting path collection originating at $[t+1]'$ with sink set $I\cup a$ is to have a diagonal path on strand $a$.
+If we denote by $J$ the sinks of paths originating from $K$ in $C$, then the paths originating above strand $a$ in $C'$ would need to reach sink set $J$.
+However, in $C'$, the paths originating above strand $a$ are left extreme and achieve sink set $(J\setminus b)\cup d$, which is Gale less than $J$.
+Thus, it is impossible to have the desired non-intersecting path collection originating above strand $a$ and terminating at $J$, and so $P_{I\cup a}=0$.
+However, by definition of $I'$ and $d$, $P_{I'}P_{I\cup d}\neq 0$.
+Moreover, all \Pl are nonnegative.
+Thus, this case can never occur.